satyam19arya/aws-bootcamp-cruddur-2023/journal/week3.md

 <DesktopSidebar user={user} />
 ```

-We'll rewrite DesktopNavigation.js so that it it conditionally shows links in the left hand column on whether you are logged in or not.
+We'll check DesktopNavigation.js so that it it conditionally shows links in the left hand column on whether you are logged in or not.
 Notice we are passing the user to ProfileInfo
 ```
 import './DesktopNavigation.css';